Mikma03/Mikma03/README.md

 • Ability to translate business requirements into functional products

-<p>&nbsp;</p>

 # Personal interests

 I am passionate about exploring new technologies and solutions, staying current with industry trends, and participating in workshops and conferences to expand my technical knowledge.
 My interests also include evolving data systems, cybersecurity, and artificial intelligence.
-Moreover, I'm keen on about financial markets, with an interest in leveraging data to drive investment decisions.
+Moreover, I'm keen on financial markets, with an interest in leveraging data to drive investment decisions.

-<p>&nbsp;</p>

 # Contact Information

 For collaboration or inquiries, feel free to contact me at mikolaj@datainnovations.io I'm always eager to discuss new technology opportunities and how my skills can contribute to innovative projects.

-<p>&nbsp;</p>

 # Interests

 Complex Big Data Systems, Cybersecurity, Artificial Intelligence, Financial Markets.

- <p>&nbsp;</p>

 - 🔭 I’m currently working on ...
 Clouds system architecture, data engineering, Kubernetes.